iamenearossi/paperwork/README.md

 A documentation project by Enea Rossi / Adoratorio© Studio</br>
 Paperwork is a public archive of how we think, organize, and evolve as a studio.

+If you're new here, **[start with Paperwork #0 →](./start-here/paperwork-00-welcome.md)**
+It’s a short introduction to the spirit and structure of this archive.
 </br></br>